For a Few Dollars More (1965)

 Lee Van Cleef - a former American Western actor who went on to star in a myriad of Euro-Westerns.

-Gian Maria Volontè - Italian actor who appeared Face to Face (1967) and Bullet for the General (1967)
+Gian Maria Volontč - Italian actor who appeared Face to Face (1967) and Bullet for the General (1967)

 Directed by anyone interesting?
-Sergio Leone - One of the most famous Italian directors who also shot Once Upon a Time in Italy (1968)
+Sergio Leone - One of the most famous Italian directors who made his debut on the Peplum Il Colosso di Rodi (1961) and went on to direct the Western epic Once Upon a Time in the West (1968).

-Any violence?
+Any gore or violence ?
 Quite a lot of gunfights and fist-fights, some blood and brutality

-Any sex?
+Any sex or nudity?
 Some implied rape and an unrevealing nude scene.

 The DVD

-Audio German and English original mono tracks - sound good and have been accurately synced to the action, more so than when originally played.
+Audio English original mono tracks - sound good and has been accurately synced to the action, more so than when originally played.

-English 5.1 remix, as on the MGM disc, with some altered sound effects - sounds good but not original.
+English 5.1 remix, as on the earlier MGM discs, with some altered sound effects - sounds good but not original.

 All the documentary features and the audio commentary have English and German subtitles.